rockettheme/docs/Docs/wordpress/themes/metropolis/demo_copyright.md

 * Gantry To Top
 * Gantry Social Buttons

 The Copyright section remains the same for all areas of the site.
-Because of this, it's preserved as a Default widget override.
+Because of this, it is preserved as a Default widget override.

 #### Gantry Copyright
 The Gantry Copyright widget places a tiny Copyright notification at the bottom of the page.
 The only thing you need to change in this widget to match the demo is the text field, which includes: `Designed by RocketTheme`.